Private and secondary employment

 Private tutoring is considered private or secondary employment when it is paid and/or conducted outside of a department-sanctioned program, and employees are sole traders or employed through an agency, regardless of the time spent per week.

 Employees engaged in private tutoring must complete the private and secondary employment application form and follow the approval process.
-They must also ensure they comply with the Code of conduct procedures, understand NESA’s Honesty in HSC Assessment – the Standard and are not at risk of misconduct or corruption.
+They must also ensure they comply with department’s Code of ethics and conduct policy document, understand NESA’s Honesty in HSC Assessment – the Standard and are not at risk of misconduct or corruption.

 Teacher conflict of interest examples: